Numerical Evaluation

 Numeric Functions

-The dictionaries below can provide numeric evaluations for their numeric functions:
+The topics below from the MathJSON Standard Library can provide numeric evaluations for their numeric functions: